flow-ai/flowai-api-docs/source/includes/_messaging.md

 |----:|---|
 | **secondsToPause** *number* | Optional.
 Number of seconds to pause bot. |

 ## Triggering events

+We provide a way to trigger events for specific threads.
+An example use case can be a customer service agent doing a hand back and triggering a bot flow for a customer.

-### Get events for triggering
+### Get a list of events

-This API provides a way to retrieve a list of events that are allowed to be triggered by agents.
+This API provides a way to retrieve a list of events that are allowed to be triggered.
 Be sure that you have events with the `ENABLE MANUAL TRIGGER` checkbox checked.
-You can find this checkbox in the sidebar on the right when you select an event inside a flow.
+You can find this checkbox in the sidebar on the right when you select an event inside the flow designer.

 > GET rest/v1/trigger/event